end2endzone/ShellAnything/UserManual.md

 The ShellAnything application supports an advanced property system which allows one to assing values to custom named variables.
 The property system of ShellAnything plays a big role in implementing dynamic content for *Windows Explorer's* context menu.

+Properties must conform to the following rules:
-Properties only support string values.
-Property names are case sensitive and cannot contain spaces.
+* Properties only support string values.
+* Property names are case sensitive and cannot contain spaces.
+* Property lists must be separated by `;` character.